RobertoPrevato/jQuery-KingTable/README.md

 ## Code organization
 * The source code is organized in modules, defined using the library [R.js](https://github.com/RobertoPrevato/R.js), of my creation.
-* The core business logic of the KingTable is abstracted from DOM manipulation logic and also from jQuery.fn function.
+* The core business logic of the KingTable is abstracted from DOM manipulation logic.
 * The DOM manipulation logic can be implemented in different ways: currently the plugin offers an implementation that uses Lodash *template* function.

 ## Dependencies